Kim Yo Jong Fast Facts - KTVZ

 CNN Editorial Research

 (CNN) – Here is a look at the life of North Korean government official Kim Yo Jong, sister of Kim Jong Un.
-Although, little is known about her as the family is notoriously secretive.
+Little is known about her as the family is notoriously secretive.

 Personal